Pedro Abrunhosa

 Pedro Machado Abrunhosa (born 20 December 1960) is a Portuguese singer, songwriter, musician and composer.
 Trained in jazz music, Abrunhosa started his career in the 1980s playing in jazz bands and teaching in music and art schools in Porto.
 He is a co-founder of the Jazz School of Porto.

 In 1994 Abrunhosa launched a solo career in pop music with his debut album Viagens.
-This album made Abrunhosa the fastest-selling artist in Portuguese record-industry history at the time, reached number-one in the Portuguese album charts and sold over 140,000 copies.
-His second album Tempo (1996) continued the success and confirmed Abrunhosa's status as a major artist in the Portuguese music industry.
+This album made Abrunhosa the fastest-selling artist in Portuguese record-industry history at the time, reaching number-one in the Portuguese album charts and selling over 140,000 copies.
+His second album Tempo (1996) carried on this success and confirmed Abrunhosa's status as a major artist in the Portuguese music industry.
 Six of his eight studio albums have reached number-one in the Portuguese album charts.

 Aside from his music, he is known for always wearing sunglasses in public.
 Abrunhosa also played himself in the 1999 Manoel de Oliveira film The Letter.
 He is a board member of the Portuguese Authors Society.

 Early life

 Abrunhosa was born in Porto, Portugal.
-After studying at the Ruvina Music School, in 1972 he began his musical studies at the Music School of Porto, under the guidance of Professors Álvaro Salazar and Jorge Peixinho, in the subjects of Analysis, Composition, and History of Music, having already initiated his studies in the double bass.
+After studying at the Ruvina Music School, he began his musical studies at the Music School of Porto in 1972, under the guidance of Professors Álvaro Salazar and Jorge Peixinho, in the subjects of Analysis, Composition, and History of Music, having already initiated his studies in the double bass.
 (He has often been approached by the Calouste Gulbenkian Foundation to attend and participate in the Meetings of Contemporary Music in that same institution.)

 Once admitted into the "Conservatório de Música do Porto", he studied musical composition under the direction of Professor Cândido Lima.
 At that time, he was invited to take part in the Madrid Contemporary Music Group, under the direction of Spanish composer Enrique X. Macias.
 This afforded him the opportunity to take part in a series of shows performed in Portugal and Spain.
 In 1981, he received a diploma for the Courses of Musical Pedagogy from Belgian Professor Jos Wuytack.